CourtHive/tods-competition-factory/documentation/docs/governors/query-governor.md

   zonePct: 20, // optional - precedence over zoneMargin, defaults to 100% of rating range

   valueAccessor: 'wtnRating', // optional if `scaleName` is defined in factory `ratingsParameters`
-  ascending: false, // optional - scale goes from low to high with high being the "best"
+  ascending: true, // optional - scale goes from low to high with low being the "best"
   scaleName: WTN,
 });
 ```